Trade Idea: AUD/USD - Stand aside

 Stop:-

-Aussie found good support at 0.7512 and staged a strong rebound, dampening our near term bearishness and retest last week's high at 0.7609 is likely, however, break there is needed to confirm recent upmove has resumed and extend gain to 0.7625-30, however, loss of upward momentum should prevent sharp move beyond 0.7660-70 and reckon 0.7700-10 would hold from here, risk from there is seen for a retreat later.
+As aussie has maintained a firm undertone, suggesting recent upmove is still in progress and may extend further gain to 0.7700-10, however, loss of near term upward momentum should prevent sharp move beyond 0.7740-50 and price should falter below resistance at 0.7778, risk from there has increased for a retreat to take place later.

 In view of this, would not chase this rise here and would be prudent to stand aside in the meantime.
-Below 0.7550 would prolong consolidation and risk weakness to 0.7525-30 but only break of said support at 0.7512 would revive near term bearishness for retracement of recent upmove to previous support at 0.7449 which is likely to hold from here.
+Below 0.7620 would bring test of 0.7600, however, a firm break below there is needed to suggest a temporary top has been formed, bring retracement of recent rise to 0.7551 support, break there would add credence to this view, then further fall to 0.7512 support would follow but this level is likely to contain downside from here.

 On the 4-hour chart, the move from 0.8066 is the wave 5 with i: 0.8860, ii: 0.8315, wave iii is an extended move ended at 1.0183, iv: 0.9706 and wave v has ended at 1.1081 (also the top of entire wave 5).
 The subsequent selloff is the major correction which is unfolding as ABC-X-ABC and 2nd A leg has ended at 0.8848, followed by a-b-c wave B which ended at 0.9758, hence, 2nd C wave is now in progress and indicated downside target at 0.7000 and 0.6950 had been met, so further fall to 0.6710-20 cannot be ruled out.